 - Key dates for tax purposes

-- Corporation tax paid in the 3 or 4 years prior to insolvency
+- Any corporation tax paid in the three of four years prior to insolvency

 - All tax allowances and reliefs

-- Assets to be sold by Insolvency Practitioner (possible gains)
+- Any assets to be sold by the insolvency practitioner (possible gains)

-- Whether there will be a transfer of business or sale of assets
+- Whether there will be a transfer or business or sale of assets

-- Is the company part of a group and other members of that group
+- If the company is part of a group, and if so, the other members of that group

 - Place of registration of the company

 When a company goes into liquidation, according to the Insolvency Act 1986, an account is taken of the mutual dealings between the business and its creditors.
 As such, when a business is facing insolvency, Crown set off will always need to be considered.
 If the company has a large tax liability for VAT or PAYE, all debts owed to and from the Crown should be added up and assessed before any work is started to reach a net balance, as the insolvency practitioner has to ensure a tangible benefit to the estate.